Purchases made through links earn us a small commission, at no extra cost to you.

 Instead, here I am, standing at the edge of the Tottori Sand Dunes, the largest sand dunes in Japan.

 And I am pleasantly surprised!

-Visiting the Tottori Sand Dunes
+Visiting the Tottori Sand Dunes (Tottori Sakyu)

 The Tottori Sand Dunes were one of the first places I visited during my 3 days in Tottori prefecture.
 By the end of my trip, they remained the most unique landscape I saw.